Vanessa Howard: Personal life

 Howard married film producer Robert Chartoff in July 1970; Howard was 21, Chartoff 37.
 When Howard was 25, they moved to USA, where they raised their son, Charley Chartoff, and 3 children from Robert's first marriage.
 The couple divorced in 1983.
 Following her divorce, she worked with California programs dedicated to helping recently divorced homemakers reintegrate into the workforce, including the Mission Valley Regional Occupation Center in Fremont, California.
 She died in Los Angeles on 23 November 2010, of complications from COPD.

 Recognition

-Interest in Howard's career was ignited by an article by UK blogger and film historian Richard Halfhide called In Search of Vanessa Howard published in 2013 near the one-year anniversary of her death.
-Halfhide's article was discovered by American film scholar Preston Fassel, who had concurrently begun researching Howard.
-A retrospective of Howard's career and later life written by Fassel with the cooperation of her family and Halfhide's assistance appeared in 'the Spring 2014 issue of the horror journal Screem, addressing multiple rumours about her life, career trajectory, and the time in between her retirement and death.
+An article by UK blogger and film historian Richard Halfhide called In Search of Vanessa Howard was published in 2013 near the one-year anniversary of her death.
+The article was discovered by American film scholar Preston Fassel, who had concurrently begun researching Howard.
+A retrospective of Howard's career and later life written by Fassel with the cooperation of her family and Halfhide's assistance appeared in the Spring 2014 issue of the horror journal Screem, addressing multiple rumours about her life, career trajectory, and the time between her retirement and death.

 Halfhide continued researching Howard, resulting in his own solo publication in The Dark Side #169, covering Howard's childhood and early career and building upon research he had initially published.
-Fassel and Halfhide were present at the 2015 dedication of a bench in Howard's memory at Oakley Court, positioned near the banks of the Thames and adjacent to the boathouse where parts of Girly were filmed.
-As of 2025, Halfhide helps maintain and contributes to a Facebook memorial page dedicated to preserving Howard's memory, including publishing photos, videos, and audio previously believed to have been lost.